Elvin-repo/nightcrawler/README.md

-# Spark Standalone Cluster with Docker and Docker Compose
+# Scalable Config-Driven ETL Framework in Apache Spark

 This repository provides a setup for running a Spark standalone cluster using Docker and Docker Compose.
 It enables you to develop and deploy PySpark applications in a containerized environment.
 Follow the steps below to get started.